 You may need to sign a Release of Information form for child-serving agencies who will be working with your family.
 However, records for first time offenders are most often kept confidential.

 As is the case with many parts of Juvenile Criminal Law, there is no easy answer.
-You need the help of experienced, knowledgeable legal professionals to help walk the long, winding path of criminal law and find solutions bringing the responsible parties to justice.
+You need the help of experienced, knowledgeable legal professionals to help walk the long, winding path of criminal law.
+Furthermore, they will help find solutions bringing the responsible parties to justice.

 Your Juvenile Deserves the Best Legal Representation in Wisconsin

 Your child has a right to legal representation in the State of Wisconsin, even if your family cannot afford a lawyer up front.
-No one is left to face this burden alone.
+Finally, no one is left to face this burden alone.
 However, you have a choice in the matter.
-The family law attorneys at McLario, Helm, Bertling & Spiegel, S.C. fight to seek justice for you and your family.
+In conclusion, the family law attorneys at McLario, Helm, Bertling & Spiegel, S.C. fight to seek justice for you and your family.